Terenty Batsanov: World War II

 After the beginning of Operation Barbarossa on 22 June 1941, Batsanov led the division in the Battle of Białystok–Minsk.
 With the 13th Army of the Western Front, the division was encircled and suffered heavy losses.
 The forces of the division under Batsanov's command broke out of the encirclement on 14 July in the area of Ozarichi, 35 km from Kalinkovichi.
 The remnants of the 17th were used to rebuild the 24th Rifle Division, which Batsanov became commander of.
 As part of the 21st Army of the Southwestern Front, the division fought a mobile defense in the Priluki area from 15 August.
 The division was encircled and destroyed in the Battle of Kiev, and Batsanov was killed in late September in the area of the stanitsa of Hrebinky, Poltava Oblast.
 His death date was recorded as 23 September on official records.
 In 1965, Batsanov was among the generals killed in 1941 who were posthumously awarded the Order of the Patriotic War, 1st class in commemoration of the 20th anniversary of the end of the war.

 Personal life

 Batsanov was married to Elena Aleekseevna Batsanova (Petrunicheva), the sister of Nikolai Petrunichev, Chief of Staff of the Council of People's Commissars of the Soviet Union.
 Terenty Batsanov had one son, Boris Batsanov, who became Chief of Staff of the Soviet Prime Minister 1975–1991.
+His granddaughter is an Arctic explorer and artist Galya Morrell.